-Shopping in HonoluluHonolulu's several strikingly designed complexes offer shoppers everything from toothpaste to precious black coral and from tube socks to mu‘umu‘u.
-Music, dance and other entertainment are frequent added incentives that can't be missed during your vacation.
+Shopping in HonoluluHonolulu's several strikingly designed complexes offer shoppers everything from toothpaste to precious black coral, often with music, dance and other entertainment.

-Ala Moana Center , at 1450 Ala Moana Blvd. across from the park of the same name, is the largest shopping mall in both Honolulu and the state.
-Amid gardens, pools, fountains and sculpture, over 350 stores sell products from the entire Pacific area, and a variety of dining spots satisfy hungry shoppers.
-The department stores—Bloomingdale’s, Macy's, Neiman Marcus and Nordstrom—balance the center's establishments of haute couture (think Balenciaga and Escada), as well as other upscale establishments like Fendi, Louis Vuitton and Tiffany & Co.
+Ala Moana Center , at 1450 Ala Moana Blvd., is the largest shopping mall in Hawaii.
+Amid gardens, pools, fountains and sculpture, over 350 stores sell products from the entire Pacific area, and a variety of restaurants satisfy hungry shoppers.
+The department stores—Bloomingdale’s, Macy's, Neiman Marcus and Nordstrom—balance the haute couture (think Balenciaga and Escada), as well as other upscale establishments like Fendi, Louis Vuitton and Tiffany & Co.

-Across from Kewalo Basin at Ala Moana Boulevard and Ward Avenue, you'll find more fun things to do at another Honolulu hallmark, Ward Village Shops .
+Across from Kewalo Basin at Ala Moana Boulevard and Ward Avenue, is another Honolulu hallmark, Ward Village Shops .
 Its five contemporary complexes house about 175 specialty stores and restaurants.
 Ward Entertainment Center boasts a 16-screen movie theater.
 Koko Marina Center , 7192 Kalaniana‘ole Hwy. near Hānauma Bay, offers a number of shops and eateries as well as water sports rentals.

-In Waikīkī, the most concentrated shopping district is Kalākaua Avenue, which extends from downtown Honolulu all the way to the end of Kapi‘olani Regional Park.
-The Royal Hawaiian Center , 2201 Kalākaua Ave., is the area's answer to Ala Moana Center.
-Stretching three blocks and four stories, the center has more than 110 shops, places to eat and services.
+In Waikīkī, the most concentrated shopping district is Kalākaua Avenue, which extends from downtown Honolulu to the end of Kapi‘olani Regional Park.
+The Royal Hawaiian Center , 2201 Kalākaua Ave., has more than 110 shops, restaurants and services.
 Chanel, Gucci and Saint Laurent Paris are among the retailers along Luxury Row , 2100 Kalākaua Ave.
 There are 150-plus establishments at the Waikīkī Shopping Plaza , 2250 Kalākaua Ave.

 International Market Place , 2330 Kalākaua Ave., is a posh, three-level, open-air shopping and dining destination anchored by Saks Fifth Avenue.
-The retail center creates a relaxing environment with splashing water falls, shaded walkways and lush tropical foliage that includes a massive 100-year-old banyan tree.
+The retail center creates a relaxing environment with splashing water falls, shaded walkways and lush tropical foliage.

 Other Waikīkī area temptations for those on vacation are the slick, three-level Pualeilani Atrium Shops complex at the Hyatt Regency Waikīkī Beach Resort & Spa, 2424 Kalākaua Ave. and Rainbow Bazaar , which brings items from Polynesia, Japan and Southeast Asia to the grounds of Hilton Hawaiian Village Waikīkī Beach Resort.
 Yet more shopping and dining opportunities are found at the nearly 8-acre Waikīkī Beach Walk on Lewers Street, which intersects with Kalākaua Avenue.